happyfish100/FastCFS/README.md

-# FastCFS -- a high performance distributed file system for databases and private cloud
+# FastCFS -- a high performance cloud native distributed file system for databases

 ## 1. About

 FastCFS is a block based standard file system which can be used as the back-end storage of databases, such as MySQL, PostgresSQL, Oracle etc.

-## 2. Development Status
+## 2. Current Version

-v1.0.0 Beta
+V1.1.0

 ## 3. Supported Platforms